Welcome to The Schmidt House

 In 2010, we established our History Program.
 Our mainstays are regular Schmidt House tours, History Talks by local experts, and seasonal (spring & summer) guided riverwalk tours of Brewery Park at Tumwater Falls.
 We are constantly improving and adding to our program offerings, so check our calendar for upcoming events!

-2024 Schmidt House History Talks are currently scheduled through June, and after a summer hiatus, will resume in the fall.
+Schmidt House History Talks are usually scheduled from fall-spring.
+We pause the programming during summer months and resume around November.
 These free hour-long talks on social or natural history, each presented by a recognized expert, are held on the first Thursday of the month.
 All talks will be at noon in the Schmidt House.
 Make sure you don’t miss out on these presentations.
 First come, first seated until capacity is reached.

 Rent the Schmidt House For Your Private Event